Integrating Kendra and SharePoint using Azure AD App-Only Authentication

 To integrate using Azure AD App-Only authentication, you'll need the following information:

-• Client ID of the application registered in Azure AD
+• Client ID of the application registered with Azure AD

 • Self-signed X.509 certificate